Plan

 To build your high level Work Breakdown Structure, append the main transaction types or entities to deliver with the tasks or actions to accomplish.
 Then assign appropriate timeframes and actioners.
 A complete Work Breakdown Structure should cover the key deliverables, the completion date, and all components needed to deliver the approved scope.

 The actions you can include in your high level Work Breakdown Structure are from a predefined set of values.
 These are associated for use within your particular organization with specific entities, or types of transactions.
-For example, if predefined, you could select that the sales orders entity are canceled and that the purchase orders entity are returned to the supplier.
+For example, if predefined, you could select that the sales order entity is canceled and that the purchase order entity is returned to the supplier.

 You assign the key dates and personnel to oversee delivery of each individual "action".
 You can also add a comment per action to highlight planning assumptions you've made or constraints you’re aware of.

 You can broaden the scope of your high level Work Breakdown Structure by including actions for entities associated with your organization.
-For example, if predefined, you could select a recommendation that the customers entity needs to be consulted.
-Another action might be that your company's product catalog (entity type "Other" with "Product catalog" in the Comment field) needs to be updated.
+For example, if predefined, you could select a recommendation to consult the customers entity.
+Another action might be to update your company's product catalog (entity type "Other" with "Product catalog" in the Comment field).
 You cannot draw up detailed plans for these entities, but by including them in your high level Work Breakdown Structure your action plan will be complete.

 Actioners

 Set the status of your assigned action (or task) when you begin the work and again when you complete it.
-This will populate the Start and End dates, and provide visibility to all stakeholders of your progress.
+This populates the Start and End dates, and provides visibility to all stakeholders of your progress.

 Take note of any comments added by the project manager in the Comments fields.
 They could highlight assumptions the project manager has made or constraints they're aware of.

 In planning: When the plan is ready for planning or is currently being prepared (planned).
 Being implemented: When the plan is complete.
 Completed: When all tasks on the plan are delivered in full.
-Not applicable is displayed if either of the following conditions apply:
+Not applicable displays if either of the following conditions apply:

 |